 In the case of a DSLR/ Mirrorless camera, aperture comes in the lens that is detachable.
 Camera body contains the shutter and the sensor.

 So, before taking a snap, you need to set the desired aperture, shutter speed, and ISO values.
 The aperture will remain open for the set f-number.
 The shutter will open and close when you press the capture button, for the set duration of shutter speed.

 What is Shutter speed?

-Shutter speed & DOF (Depth Of Field)
+Shutter speed & DOF (Depth of Field)

 Exposure: 1/500 s @ f5, ISO 200

-Fast Shutter speed or Slow Shutter speed
+Fast Vs Slow Shutter speed

-So, when you are using a slower shutter speed always use a tripod or keep the camera on a stable base.
-Also recommended is the use a remote camera release like the wireless trigger or remote cable release or use the timer mode in your camera.
+So, when you are using a slower shutter speed, always use a tripod or keep the camera on a stable base.
+I also recommended to use a remote camera release like the wireless trigger or remote cable release or use the timer mode in your camera.

 In order to understand the effect of slow and fast shutter speeds, have a look at the images below.